Flatworld Solutions offers a gamut of services for small, medium & large organisations.

 With greater complexity in the usage of analytics, there is a tendency to break analytics projects into distinctly executable parts and outsource them to different specialized teams.

-Reetika Joshi outlines the four levels in the analytics services mix.
-They are
+Four levels in the analytics services mix are

 In addition to the above standalone analytics, various other embedded or value-enhancing analytics are also offered by IT/BPO providers.